-7. CONCLUSION.
-I will conclude by reiterating Rischel's 2009 [1966]:271) comment that "We have as yet no well-developed theory about rank-ordering of distinctive features".
-Though research into contrastive feature hierarchy theory was abandoned shortly after Rischel wrote those words, fifty years later we again hope to make progress on this question.
-Recent work on Germanic vowel systems along these lines includes papers by Purnell & Raimy (2015) and Dresher (2016b, 2017) on West Germanic and Old English, and by Schalin (2017) on Scandinavian.
+I will conclude by reiterating Rischel's 2009 [1966]: 271) comment that "We have as yet no well-developed theory about rank-ordering of distinctive features".
+Though research into contrastive feature hierarchy theory was abandoned shortly after Rischel wrote those words, almost sixty years later we can again hope to make progress on this question.
+Recent work on Germanic vowel systems along these lines includes papers by Purnell & Raimy (2015), Dresher (2018), and Purnell, Raimy, & Salmons (2019) on West Germanic and Old English, and by Schalin (2017, 2018) and Sandstedt (2018) on Scandinavian.